pepeteam/memetic-core/README.md

 ------------------
 License
 ------------------
->##### Memetic / PepeCoin / Kekdaq are open source softwares released under the GNU GPL v3 license.
+##### Memetic / PepeCoin / Kekdaq are open source softwares released under the GNU GPL v2 license.
->
->Basically, you must also release the source code of your project if you use code from ours.
->
->Copyright (c) 2009-2010 Satoshi Nakamoto
+Copyright (c) 2009-2010 Satoshi Nakamoto
->Copyright (c) 2009-2012 The Bitcoin Developers
->Copyright (c) 2012 Litecoin Developers
+Copyright (c) 2009-2012 The Bitcoin Developers Copyright (c) 2012 Litecoin Developers
->Copyright (c) 2013 Peercoin Developers
+Copyright (c) 2013 Peercoin Developers
->Copyright (c) 2014 DarkCoin Developers
+Copyright (c) 2014 DarkCoin Developers
->Copyright (c) 2014 BlackCoin Developers
+Copyright (c) 2014 BlackCoin Developers
->Copyright (c) 2014 Digibyte Developers
+Copyright (c) 2014 Digibyte Developers
->Copyright (c) 2014 DashCoin Developers
+Copyright (c) 2014 DashCoin Developers
->Copyright (c) 2015 Transfercoin Developers
+Copyright (c) 2015 Transfercoin Developers
->Copyright (c) 2015-2016 PepeCoin Developers
+Copyright (c) 2015-2016 PepeCoin Developers
->Copyright (c) 2015-2016 Memetic Developers
+Copyright (c) 2015-2016 Memetic Developers
->Copyright (c) 2017-2019 Memetic / PepeCoin Developers
+Copyright (c) 2017-2019 Memetic / PepeCoin Developers

->
->Permission is hereby granted, free of charge, to any person obtaining a copy
->of this software and associated documentation files (the "Software"), to deal
->in the Software without restriction, including without limitation the rights
->to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
->copies of the Software, and to permit persons to whom the Software is
->furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

->
->THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
->IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
->FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
->AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
->LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
->OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

->THE SOFTWARE.
->
->The above copyright notices and this permission notice shall be included in
->all copies or substantial portions of the Software.
+The above copyright notices and this permission notice shall be included in all copies or substantial portions of the Software.

->
-> See LICENSE file for more info.
+ See LICENSE file for more info.
 ------------------